actions/stale/README.md

 Default value: unset

+#### end-date

+The end date is used to ignore the issues and pull requests after the end date.

+If set, the date must be formatted following the `ISO 8601` or `RFC 2822` standard.

+Default value: unset

 #### delete-branch

 If set to `true`, the stale workflow will automatically delete the GitHub branches related to the pull requests automatically closed by the stale workflow.